 My old desk was covered in black gunk from my mouse and even had some discolored spots where the mouse had worn through the paint.
 Ever since then, I've never gone pad-less.

-Best mouse pads to shop in 2021
+Best mouse pads to shop this year

 Best basic mouse pad: VicTsing